-Investing green is all the rage in 2021, especially when it comes to renewable energy and electric cars.
+Investing green is all the rage these days, especially when it comes to renewable energy and electric cars.
 But what about the Main Street businesses that are making a major impact on their communities by providing eco-friendly options and changing consumer habits?

 Sustainable small businesses are leading the way by creating shared value between consumers and their beliefs, building a circular economy, creating tangible impact in their communities, and strengthening their communities.

-Read on to find out more about green small businesses and how you can help support them through your investments.
+Read on to find out more about green small businesses and how you can help support them this Earth Day through your investments.
 In this article, you'll learn:

 Why you should invest in a small green business

 What is a green small business and why should I care?

 The World Commission on Environment defines sustainability as “development that meets the needs of present generations without compromising the needs of future generations.”
 This essentially means that the sustainable, green business seeks to seek a profit, but not at the cost of the environment or any social causes.

 A green small business could take many different forms.
 It could be a rural farm that uses organic, agroecological practices to grow local produce, or a small coffee shop on a busy street that uses reusable or eco-friendly coffee cups, or anything in between.
 Green small businesses typically see their sustainability as an equally important piece of their business model as making a profit, and see both sides of the business as working together.